bnaul/IrregularTimeSeriesAutoencoderPaper/README.md

 # Neural network autoencoders for unevenly sampled time series
-Code accompanying "An unsupervised neural network that outperforms on classification of unevenly sampled time series".
+Code accompanying "A recurrent neural network for classification of unevenly sampled variable stars".

 - Code for scores/figures is found in `figures.ipynb`
 - Autoencoder network architecture is defined in `autoencoder.py`